LinkedIn Strategy

 • "The 3 interview mistakes driving away your best candidates"

 "Last month I placed a senior data engineer at a climate tech startup.
-She had been at a big bank for 6 years and wanted meaningful work.
+She had been at a large financial institution for 6 years and wanted meaningful work.
 The startup needed someone who could build their data infrastructure from scratch.

 The first call was 45 minutes.
 We talked about what mattered to her: impact, ownership, and a team that ships fast.
 Three weeks later, she accepted the offer.
 She messaged me last week to say it is the best career move she has ever made."